Lagrange-Labs/docs/docs/state-committees/quickstart.md

 ## Inductive State Proofs

-This inductive process allows contracts to prove the validity of any block through zero-knowledge proofs and aggregated BLS signatures of the committee.
-For a block’s state proof to be valid, at least two-thirds of the committee must sign the block header.
+This inductive process allows contracts to prove the validity of any batch through zero-knowledge proofs and aggregated BLS signatures of the committee.
+For a batch’s state proof to be valid, at least two-thirds of the committee must sign the batch header.
 Explore Inductive state proofs in detail [here](./inductive-state-proofs.md).

 ## Use-cases

-- Aggregate Signatures
 - Cross-chain Bridging
 - Cross-chain Messaging
 - Indexing Protocols